erietz/vim-terminator/README.md

+> I require a cutting tool

 # About

-Vim-terminator is all about running your code.
+Vim-terminator runs your current file.
 Out of the box it comes with support for 47 languages and can be extended for any vim file type.
 Using automatic file type detection, this plugin can

 1. Run your current file (or visual selection) in a custom "output buffer"
   - stdout is sent to the output buffer and stderr is sent to the quickfix window
   - The process is executed asynchronously leaving your editor completely functional
   - The process is timed and reported in seconds to 6 decimal places at the end of the running job
-2. Run your current file (or visual selection) in a neovim terminal
+2. Run your current file (or visual selection) in a vim terminal
   - This allows for running interactive programs (e.g. user input)
 3. Start a REPL using the current file type
 4. Send parts of the current buffer to a terminal.
 This includes